scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:57
 threshold so here you need to choose the
 2:58
-percentage so let's choose the
+percentage so let’s choose the
 3:00
-percentages let's say around 80 percent
+percentages let’s say around 80 percent
 3:04
 whenever the cpu utilization goes above
 3:06
 80 percent uh trigger will be sent so
 3:10
-that's about it let's go to next
+that’s about it let’s go to next
 3:12
 so here you need to select the
 3:13
-notification so again i've already
+notification so again i’ve already
 3:15
 created a notification
 3:17
-in my previous chapter so i'll be using
+in my previous chapter so i’ll be using
 3:19
 the same notification so
 3:20
 okay so now let me show you how the
 3:22
-notification channel looks like so let's
+notification channel looks like so let’s
 3:24
 open this in a new tab
 3:25